 One of the biggest threats to restaurant and bar owners is fire, which can be a costly and potentially business-ending disaster.
 Grease accumulation, equipment malfunction and general poor housekeeping are all potential dangers and perpetual fire hazards.
 From 2006-2010, an estimated average of 7,640 structure fires in restaurants and bars were reported to U.S. fire departments per year.
-Associated annual losses included two civilian deather per year, 115 civilian injuries and $246 million in property loss.
+Associated annual losses included two civilian deaths per year, 115 civilian injuries and $246 million in property loss.

 While cooking and cooking equipment account for 57 percent of all restaurant and bar building fires, potential threats also lurk in some often-overlooked spaces.
-For example, grease accumulatoins, while not as obvious a danger, resulted in 21 percent of fires, while heating equipment failure accounted for 22 percent.
+For example, grease accumulations, while not as obvious a danger, resulted in 21 percent of fires, while heating equipment failure accounted for 22 percent.
 Electrical failure fires can be the most damaging, often becoming large, nonconfined building fires.

 Although 71 percent of restaurant and bar fires remain relatively small, they are no less damaging to business owners.
 Loss of revenue and staff and cost of repairs make bouncing back an expensive task.
 On top of this, owners run the risk of losing customers to competitors when “Closed” signs decorate the windows.

 In the time it takes a restaurant to repair fire damage, which varies greatly due to factors like smoke and water damage on top of the fire’s actual destruction, customers tend to go elsewhere.
 While a week may do little damage to the bar’s or restaurant’s reputation and customer traffic, a month or longer may mean customers’ loyalty will stray.
 And by the time the establishment is able to reopen, it may be too little, too late.

 Today’s preparation can make or break your business